arms, rocker arm shafts and bushings/bearings;

-This section does not apply to the /5 series, which used bushes, not needle bearings.
-I treat them separately in this article.
+This particular section does not apply to the /5 series, which used bushes, not needle bearings.
+I treat the /5 series separately in this article.

 In working with the valve gear, and NOT doing a bearing replacement, I recommend you do NOT disassemble the rocker arm shaft area